 Schedule Interview/Investigation: Ask the parent/guardian when a good time for an interview would be and who will be present.
 Most small children have a regular schedule.
 Work with the family’s schedule.

+Phone Interview/Investigation: Fill out the Elevated Blood Lead Investigation Questionnaire or HUD EBL Investigation Questionnaire and follow the guidelines listed in this section while conducting the investigation.
+The answers to the questions will help to determine the next steps in the investigation, which could include a home visit.

-Determine Age of Housing: Contact county tax assessor’s office or website to determine age of housing (many people do not know this information).
+Determine Age and Ownership of Housing: Contact the county tax assessor’s office or visit their website to determine age of housing.
 Older housing (pre-1950) is more likely to have lead-based paint and a higher concentration of lead in the paint.
-Any pre-1978 housing is considered suspect for lead paint.
+Any pre-1978 housing is considered suspect for lead-based paint.
+If the rental home was built before 1978, also ask if the family receives Section 8/housing choice voucher assistance or if the property is owned by an Oregon public housing authority.
+HUD requires a response to these cases in accordance with the Lead Safe Housing Rule.
+In these instances, contact OHA for more assistance.

-Visit the Home:
+Visit the Home (if warranted):

-Fill out the Elevated Blood Lead Investigation Questionnaire and follow the guidelines listed in this section while conducting the investigation.
+Administer/Review Investigation Questionnaire Bring a copy of the Elevated Blood Lead Investigation Questionnaire or HUD EBL Investigation Questionnaire you filled out during the phone interview and confirm the findings with parent/guardian and through visual assessment and sampling.

-Visual Assessment: Use your inspection and observation skills to assess the environment.
-A list of things to look for is on the following page.
+Visual Assessment: Use your inspection and observation skills to assess the environment to identify any potential lead exposure sources.
+A list of things to look for is included in the following section.

-Administer/Review Screening Questionnaire: Administering the Lead Screening Parent Questionnaire in person will enable you to observe parent/guardian reactions to questions.
-Questionnaire is designed to help discover potential lead exposure sources.
-Follow-up questions may be needed to clarify responses.
-Get answers to every question.
-Even if the answer is “Don’t know”, record it.
-Take time to review unclear or incomplete answers on questionnaire.
-Ask open-ended questions whenever possible, but do not ask leading questions.

-Note and follow up on all possible exposure sources: Frequently there are more than one identifiable source.
+Note and follow up on all possible exposure sources: Frequently there is more than one identifiable source.
 Do not jump to conclusions.
 Keep an open mind.

 Take environmental samples and/or test items suspected to contain lead: Follow the instructions listed in Section 7.3.

-Communicate Results of Investigation: Use letter templates available at www.healthoregon.org/lead or write a letter to the parents/guardians explaining the following:

-When and why you visited their home;

-What items were tested, any samples taken and where, and the results;

-If lead hazards were found, what do they mean;

-What parents can do to address any lead hazards found;

-Identify local remediation resource if available, advise need for follow-up blood lead testing (coordinate with PHN if applicable), and send additional educational materials as needed.

-Upload copy of questionnaire, testing results, follow-up letter, and all case management documentation to Orpheus.
-Scanned documents can be attached to the case, or results can be entered manually into the section “Enter/Review Investigation Results”.

 7.2 What to Look for During On-Site Investigations